 How is lead paint dealt with?

 There are procedures set by Lead Paint Ordinance on how any work involving lead paint is to be done.
-These procedures are worked into our approach to the painting work and our painters are trained on all the necessary steps to take.
-We start with having a containment barrier to ensure that the paint chips do not go where they're not supposed to, that being onto you or your neighbor's property, or the interior of your home.
-We will clean up daily and bag up the paint chips for disposal.
-For more information on lead paint call 1-800-424-LEAD.
+These procedures are worked into our approach to the painting work and our painters are trained on all necessary steps to take.
+We start with having a containment barrier to ensure that the paint chips do not go where they're not supposed to, that being onto your or your neighbor's property, or inside of your home.

 What is surfactant leaching?